How to Play Kakuro: The Complete Beginner's Guide (Rules, Grid + Strategies)

 Step 1 - Start with Unique Combinations:

-Some runs can only be completed by inputting one unique set of digits.
+In Kakuro puzzles, some runs can only be completed by inputting one unique set of numbers.
 These are known as unique combinations.
 A 2-cell run with a clue of 3 can ONLY be solved by the numbers 1 and 2, just like how a 2-cell run with a clue of 17 can ONLY be solved by the numbers 8 and 9.
-Identify these unique combinations first, as they will guarantee the inclusion of specific digits.
+The same logic applies to runs with three squares — the possible combinations narrow dramatically.
+Identify these unique combinations first, as they will guarantee the inclusion of specific squares.

 Step 2 - Use Overlaps to Narrow Candidates:

 If the horizontal run must contain a 7, and the vertical run can't contain a 7, you have a contradiction on your hands — the 7 must go elsewhere in the horizontal run.
-You would need to reconsider your candidate digits for that overlapping cell.
+You would need to reconsider your candidate squares for that intersecting box.

 Step 3 - Eliminate Added Inputs:

 If a digit appears in a run, it cannot appear again in that same run.
-Cross it off your mental candidate list for every other cell in that run.
+In other words, no two squares in the same row or column segment can share a value.
+Cross it off your mental candidate list for every remaining square in that run.

 Step 4 - Work from the Most Constrained Runs:

-Certain short runs have a higher number of unique combinations and, in some cases, have fewer possible solutions overall.
+In most Kakuro puzzles, certain short runs — especially those bordered by magic blocks on both ends — have a higher number of unique combinations and, in some cases, have fewer possible solutions overall.

 A 2-cell run with a clue of 3 only yields one valid combination, while a 3-cell run with a clue of 7 has a limited number of valid digit combinations.
 Start with these runs to establish guaranteed digits across the board.